-While the primary purpose of the public comment period was to solicit input on the draft IS/ND as required by the California Environmental Quality Act (CEQA), the draft IS/ND included a project description with site-specific information consistent with the draft General Plan Housing Element and HCD Housing Element Sites Inventory Form acted upon by the City Council at the public meeting on July 21, 2021.
+While the primary purpose of the public comment period was to solicit input on the draft IS/ND as required by CEQA, the draft IS/ND included a project description with site-specific information consistent with the draft General Plan Housing Element and HCD Housing Element Sites Inventory Form acted upon by the City Council at the public meeting on July 21, 2021.
 A portion of the comments received during the public comment period applied to the project generally, as opposed to the draft IS/ND specifically.